rackerlabs/docs-core-infra-user-guide/cloud_images/custom_server_images.rst

    baked in.

 There are advantages and disadvantages to each of these approaches.
-Which you pick really depends on you application and workflow needs.
+Which you pick really depends on your application and workflow needs.

  - With bootstrapping, the time for the server to boot is pretty quick (since so many users utilize the Rackspace base images, they tend to be cached close to